pertusa/programming2/memory/memory.md

 ## Memory management

 Each variable that we use contains information that is stored in the memory that is assigned to our program.
 The amount of memory that each variable occupies is determined by its data type.
 For example, one ```char``` is one byte in memory.
-As you know already, we can use a simple variable when we want to store a single value \(for example, an integer or a character \), or an _array_ when we want to store a series of data of the same type under the same variable name.
+As you already know, we can use a simple variable when we want to store a single value \(for example, an integer or a character \), or an _array_ when we want to store a series of data of the same type under the same variable name.
 If we use an array, we must specify in its declaration the maximum number of values that it can store.

 However, in some situations, when we write the code (at **compilation time**) we do not know the amount of information we need to store in memory.
 Sometimes, the amount of necessary memory is only known once the program is running (at **runtime**), for example if we ask the user to enter the size of an array and then we declare an array with that size.